Lionfish Zebra MED

-The Zebra Lion Fish has black, orange and white vertical stripes running along its body.
+The Zebra Lion Fish has black, orange, and white vertical stripes running along its body.
 It also has huge pectoral fins which it fans out on each side while laying on the sand.
-It also has a multitude of spines which are extremely venomous.
+It also has a multitude of spines that are extremely venomous.

 It is possible to breed this species in captivity, but it isn't easy and not advised for the novice aquarist.
 Seek help from an expert when attempting to spawn and reproduce.

-The Zebra Lion Fish isn't a very active swimmer and moves fairly slowing.
-This combined with its small size makes it a great choice for Lionfish first timers.
-It even made an appearance in the Animal Crossing game franchise and has been known to become quite tame in captivity to the point of actually recognising their owners.
+The Zebra Lion Fish isn't a very active swimmer and moves fairly slowly.
+This combined with its small size makes it a great choice for Lionfish first-timers.
+It even made an appearance in the Animal Crossing game franchise and has been known to become quite tame in captivity to the point of actually recognizing its owners.

 Tank Recommendations for Zebra Lion Fish

-The smallest tank size for these lion fish is 150 litres and you should be careful to avoid having a tank environment that is too brightly lit.
+The smallest tank size for these lionfish is 150 liters and you should be careful to avoid having a tank environment that is too brightly lit.
 They will more than likely suffer stress when extremely strong lighting is present.
-Try to mimic its natural environment as much as possible by providing some cave like structures along with rocky overhangs and outcrops.
-It is best suited to a fish only tank but can be kept in a reef setting with caution.
+Try to mimic its natural environment as much as possible by providing some cave-like structures along with rocky overhangs and outcrops.
+It is best suited to a fish-only tank but can be kept in a reef setting with caution.

 Suitable Tank Buddies

-All small species of fish both slow moving and fast ones will be prey so don't add anything like Seahorses and Damsels, etc. Frogfish will definitely hunt them so avoid at all costs too.
+All small species of fish both slow-moving and fast ones will be prey so don't add anything like Seahorses and Damsels, etc. Frogfish will definitely hunt them so avoid them at all costs too.

 Feeding Your Zebra Lion Fish